karip/toisto-aiff-test-suite/README.md

  - `inst` - the instrument chunk data with fields: `baseNote`, `detune`, `lowNote`, `highNote`, `lowVelocity`, `highVelocity`, `gain`, `sustainLoop` (`playMode`, `beginLoop`, `endLoop`), `releaseLoop` (`playMode`, `beginLoop`, `endLoop`)
- - `midi` - a list of bytes in the MIDI chunk
+ - `midi` - a list of a list of bytes in the MIDI chunks (multiple MIDI chunks are allowed)
  - `aesd` - a list of bytes in the AESD chunk
  - `appl` - a list of bytes in the APPL chunk
  - `name` - text of the NAME chunk